cyberbotics/webots/docs/guide/using-python.md

 #### macOS Installation

 Python 2.7 installed by default.
-You can install Python 3.7 or 3.8 from the [Python web site](https://www.python.org) or using [Homebrew](https://brew.sh).
+You can install Python 3.7, 3.8 or 3.9 from the [Python web site](https://www.python.org) or using [Homebrew](https://brew.sh).
-To check the versions of Python installed on your system, you can type in a terminal: `python --version`, `python3.8 --version`, `python2.7 --version`, `python3 --version`, etc.
+To check the versions of Python installed on your system, you can type in a terminal: `python --version`, `python3.9 --version`, `python2.7 --version`, `python3 --version`, etc.

 > **Note**: To use Python 3.x on macOS, it is recommended to set the absolute path to the python3 executable (e.g. `/Library/Frameworks/Python.framework/Versions/3.x/bin/python3`) in the [`Python command` option of the Preferences](preferences.md#general).

 #### Windows Installation

-You should install the latest version of Python 3.7 (64 bit) or Python 2.7 (64 bit) from the official [Python website](https://www.python.org).
+You should install the latest version of Python 3.7 (64 bit), 3.8 (64 bit), 3.9 (64 bit) or 2.7 (64 bit) from the official [Python website](https://www.python.org).
-Then, you have to modify your `PATH` environment variable to add the path to the `python.exe` binary which is located in the main `Python37` or `Python27` installation folder.
+Then, you have to modify your `PATH` environment variable to add the path to the `python.exe` binary which is located in the main installation folder.
 To check this was done properly, you can open a DOS console (`CMD.EXE`) and type `python --version`.
 If it displays the correct Python version, then, everything is setup properly and you should be able to run the Python example provided with Webots in the `WEBOTS_HOME/projects/languages/python/worlds/example.wbt` world file.